Barbourofelis: Paleoecology

 B. loveorum's environment in the Love Bone Beds deposits (of Clarendonian Age) was a mixture of grassland, riverine forest, and marshes, in which it would have shared territory with herbivorous animals include rhinoceroses such as Teleoceras and Aphelops, the protoceratid Synthetoceras, the camel Aepycamelus, horses such as Neohipparion and Nannippus, the extinct tapir Tapirus webbi, the proboscidean Gomphotherium, and carnivores such as the machairodont Nimravides galiani, the borophaginae canid Epicyon, and mustelids such as Leptarctus and Sthenictis.
 Forelimb morphology suggests B. loveorum and N. galiani weren't directly competing with one another, but instead niche partitioned by preferring different habitats.
 The robust forelimbs of Barbourofelis suggests it preferred forested environments, while Nimravides preferred more open habitats.
 This is further supported by forest dwelling fauna such as tapirs, Prosthennops, Aepycamelus, and B. loveorum itself being unusually abundant in Love Bone Beds compared to Late Miocene sites.
 In addition, the shorter metacarpals of Barbourofelis suggested it hunted smaller prey than Nimravides.

 B. fricki roamed western North America being found in states such as Kansas, Nebraska, Texas, and Nevada from 9 to 7 Ma. ^{Including supplementary materials} Within Ambelodon fricki Quarry of Nebraska, B. fricki coexisted with canids such as borophagines canids like Epicyon hayendi and Borophagus, and an extinct fox Vulpes stenognathus, the agriotherinii bear Indarctos oregonensis, the machairodont Nimravides, and mustelid Sthenictis.
 Large herbivores present included rhinoceros such as Aphelops and Teleoceras, horses such as Protohippus gidleyi, Calippus, Cormohipparion, Dinohippus leidyanus, and Neohipparion trampasense, and the proboscidean Amebelodon fricki.

-The extinction of Barbourofelis, is thought to have been due to faunal overturn in the Late Miocene, not competition with machairodonts.
+Extinction

+B. fricki, the last species of Barbourofelis, went extinct around 7 Ma. ^{Including supplementary materials} Some scientists thought its extinction may have been the result of competition with machairodonts such as Nimravides, as they were widely successful despite the expansion of grasslands.
+However, other experts have argued against competition playing a role in the extinction of Barbourofelis as the temporal overlap between barbourofelines and machairodonts were limited.
+Instead, they believe its extinction was the result of a faunal overturn at the end of Hh2, which saw a decline in horses, camelids, antilocaprids, and dromomerycids.